 Questions for Your Attorney

-- How long do I have to pursue a lawsuit against a dealer, manufacturer or service contract issuer?
+- How long do I have to file a lawsuit against a dealer, manufacturer, or service contract issuer?